About the Tulip Ride

 Bikers are some of the most charitable people on the planet, so we decided to do some fundraising for Northwest charities around the ride.
 We've partnered with Seattle Humane to ensure that every year's Tulip Ride proceeds go to help animals in need - in the Pacific Northwest and beyond.

 You have a standing invitation to join us however you can.
 If you ride, spend some time checking out our website for details on our next annual ride.
-Even if you don't ride, we'd love to have you support the charities by sponsoring a rider.
-With your help, we hope to break our 2015 record of $50,000 raised in support of Seattle Humane.
+Even if you don't ride, we'd love to have you support Seattle Humane by making a donation!
+With your help, we hope to break our 2018 record of $55,000 raised in support of Seattle Humane.

 We hope to see you on a ride with us soon!